dldl/sphinx-server/README.md

 - To start the server, use `docker start documentation-server`
 - To delete the server, use `docker rm -v documentation-server`

-You can use the following command to open a shell into the container :
+You can use the following command to open a shell into the container:

 ```sh
 docker exec -it documentation-server /bin/sh